Ranjit Kumar Gupta

 Ranjit Kumar Gupta (often referred to as Ranjit Gupta) was Police Commissioner of Kolkata in the seventies and played a controversial role in tackling the Naxalite movement.
 He retired as the police chief of West Bengal.

 Career

-Gupta joined the Indian Police Service in 1943.
+Gupta joined the Indian Imperial Police, the predecessor service of the Indian Police Service, in 1943.
 He was trained along with Taslimuddin Ahmed, who remained a lifelong friend, but with whom he had a meeting only after the creation of Bangladesh; Taslimuddin was the IG East Pakistan before Bangladesh, during the military crackdown.